UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: BACKGROUND ON 5G NR PUCCH FORMAT 0

-where $k = 0,1,2,..., N_{sc}^{RB}-1$, $N_{UE}$ is the number of multiplexed UEs in a given resource block, $h_{m}(k)$ is the channel between the gNB and the UE transmitting the base sequence with cyclic shift $\alpha_m$ in the $k^{th}$ Resource Element (observe that all multiplexed UEs use the same base sequence).
-The noise is denoted by $w(k)$.
+In Eq. \ref{eq: pucch_rx_signal}, $h_{m}(k)$ is the channel between the gNB and the UE transmitting the base sequence with cyclic shift $\alpha_m$ in the $k^{th}$ Resource Element (observe that all multiplexed UEs use the same base sequence).
+The noise is denoted by $w(k)$. }